mohamedsaif/CognitivePipeline/README.md

 - 2 Azure Function Apps (one for processing pipeline and one for RTC callback)
 - 1 Storage Account
 - 1 Cosmos Db
-- 1 API Management (OPTIONAL)
+- 1 API Management (OPTIONAL) - You can check out the [new serverless](https://azure.microsoft.com/en-us/blog/announcing-azure-api-management-for-serverless-architectures/) hosting plan 🎉
-- 1 SignalR Service
+- 1 SignalR Service (in serverless mode)
 - 1 Cognitive Service
 - 1 Face Cognitive Service (OPTIONAL)
 - 1 Azure Search Index (OPTIONAL)
 - 1 Azure AD (Or Azure AD B2C) tenant (OPTIONAL)
-- 1 Azure KeyVault (OPTIONAL) - [GlobalSettings.cs]() is designed to allow fetching the settings from either the environment or Azure Key Vault.
+- 1 Azure KeyVault (OPTIONAL) - [GlobalSettings.cs](src/CognitivePipeline/CognitivePipeline.Functions/Utils/GlobalSettings.cs) is designed to allow fetching the settings from either the environment or Azure Key Vault.

 You need the following local.settings.json to run locally or set them up in Environment Variables in the Function App configuration.